A Compositional Approach to Certifying the Almost Global Asymptotic Stability of Cascade Systems: Almost Global Asymptotic Stability

-\begin{remark} We emphasize that the main potential pitfall of the unforced outer loop being only \textit{almost} globally asymptotically stable is the possibility that the transient may ``funnel'' a non-negligible (i.e. non-meager, positive measure) set to a point $(x,0_Y)$, where $x$ is an unstable equilibrium of \eqref{unforced}.
+\begin{remark} The main potential pitfall of the unforced outer subsystem being only \textit{almost} globally asymptotically stable is the possibility of ``funneling'' a non-negligible (i.e. non-meager or positive measure) set to a point $(x,0_Y)$, where $x$ is an unstable equilibrium of \eqref{unforced}.
 However, such behavior is precluded by the hyperbolicity of all unstable equilibria of \eqref{unforced}.
-This assumption can be relaxed to the requirement that all unstable equilibria of \eqref{unforced} are isolated and have at least one eigenvalue with positive real part, similar to \cite{Angeli2010}.
+This can be relaxed to the requirement that all unstable equilibria of \eqref{unforced} are isolated and have at least one eigenvalue with positive real part, similar to \cite{Angeli2010}.
 Then, the argument proceeds similarly, but relies on the center-stable manifold theorem instead of the stable manifold theorem.
 Similarly, the hyperbolicity assumption on $0_X$ can be relaxed at the cost of local exponential stability.
 We present the more succinct but less general result for clarity and brevity. \end{remark}